The Rob Ford Story was starting to play out like a classic Hollywood narrative.

 Three middle of the road councillors inexplicably flip-flopped and swung the vote in the mayor’s favour.
 Why?
 As Matt Elliott pointed out yesterday, councillors Ana Bailão, Michelle Berardinetti and Josh Colle had all expressed their intention to keep the Jarvis bike lanes and had they all voted that way the result wouldn’t have been a 24-19 win for the mayor but a 22-21 loss.
 What happened?

 Probably some horse trading.
 One of the amendments was to pay for the removal of the bike lanes not from the biking infrastructure budget as has been floated earlier.
 Some good ol’ tit for tat.
-But there was little other glaringly obvious swapping in evidence.

 Surely none of these shifty three were still intimidated by the mayor or the power he didn’t really yield.
 Maybe back in the day when his power was absolute and they were greenhorn rookies.
 Not now.
 They were in control, the decision in their hands.
 Such capitulation seemed more than a bit baffling.